Layr-Labs/eigen-agentkit/packages/adapter-eigenda/README.md

 - `initialize(minBalance?: number): Promise<void>`
   - Initializes the adapter and starts the flush timer
   - `minBalance` defaults to 0.001 ETH
+  - Creates or retrieves an identifier for the adapter

+- `getBalance(): Promise<number>`
+  - Get the current balance for the adapter's identifier
+  - Returns the balance in ETH

 - `post(data: unknown, options?: PostOptions): Promise<PostResult>`
   - Posts data to EigenDA directly